praekelt/django-refugeerights/docs/csv_format.rst

 .. warning::

-   Make sure to surround any entries which contain commas in quotes (ie. "Testing, Testing, Testing.").
+   Make sure to surround any entries which contain commas with quotes (ie. "Testing, Testing, Testing.").